 The majority of the compensation for the Company's named executive officers is their base salary, which reflects their overall level of responsibility.
 The Target Bonus for the named executive officers is only about 15% of their base salary, and the actual incentive bonus is generally not significantly higher than the Target Bonus.
 In comparison, for the named executive officers of companies in the Company's Peer Group, the bonus potential is generally in excess of 100% of their base salary and can be many multiples of their base salary.
 As a result of the significantly lower bonus potential, the compensation of the Company's named executive officers does not vary much based on Company performance.
 During 2020, a year with substantial challenges from the coronavirus pandemic and excellent results, the incentive bonus was the highest percentage it has ever been, at about 50% of the Company's named executive officers' base salary.
-While the Company's sales, operating profit and net earnings excluding the impact of unrealized gains and losses on equity securities have continued to be strong since 2020, the Incentive Bonus Plan payments for the named executive officers have declined each year.
-The Company's sales and operating profit have increased each year from 2020 to 2022.
-In addition, net earnings excluding the impact of unrealized gains and losses on equity securities increased in 2020 and 2022 as compared with the prior year.
-There was a small decline in net earnings excluding the impact of unrealized gains and losses on equity securities in 2021 as compared with 2020.
-The Company's total stockholder return for the last three years compares favorably to the total stockholder return for its Peer Group.
-In spite of these good results, the compensation actually paid to the Chief Executive Officer and the average compensation actually paid to the other named executive officers declined in 2021 and 2022 as compared with the prior year.
+The Company's sales, operating profit and net earnings excluding the impact of unrealized gains and losses on equity securities have continued to be strong since 2020.
+The Company's sales increased each year from 2020 to 2023.
+Operating profit increased each year from 2020 to 2022 and decreased slightly in 2023 as compared with 2022 due to the impact of 2022 being a 53-week year.
+Net earnings excluding the impact of unrealized gains and losses on equity securities increased in 2020, 2022 and 2023 as compared with the prior year.
+There was a small decrease in net earnings excluding the impact of unrealized gains and losses on equity securities in 2021 as compared with 2020.
+The Company's total stockholder return for the last four years compares favorably to the total stockholder return for its Peer Group.
+In spite of these good results, the compensation actually paid to the Chief Executive Officer and the average compensation actually paid to the other named executive officers decreased in both 2021 and 2022 as compared with the prior year.
+The compensation for all named executive officers increased in 2023 as compared with 2022 by approximately 6-7%.

-For comparison purposes, the following is the total compensation for the Company's Chief Executive Officer and the chief executive officers of companies in the Company's Peer Group mentioned previously with the highest and lowest annual sales.
+For comparison purposes, the following is the total compensation and the compensation actually paid to the Company's Chief Executive Officer and the chief executive officers of companies in the Company's Peer Group mentioned previously with the highest and lowest annual sales.

-Company Total CEO Compensation
+Company Total CEO Compensation Compensation Actually Paid to CEO

-Publix (1) \$ 3,197,768
+Publix (1) \$ 3,386,462 \$ 3,386,462

-Kroger (2) 18,168,730
+Kroger (2) 19,209,843 23,325,794

-Weis Markets (3) 9,601,709
+Weis Markets (3) 10,076,172 10,076,172

-- (1) Data for Publix is for fiscal year 2022. - (2) Data for Kroger is for fiscal year ended January 29, 2022 and for the proxy statement dated May 2, 2022. - (3) Data for Weis Markets is for fiscal year ended December 25, 2021 and for the proxy statement dated March 10, 2022.
+(1) Data for Publix is for fiscal year ended December 30, 2023.

+(2) Data for Kroger is for fiscal year ended January 28, 2023 and for the proxy statement dated May 12, 2023.

+(3) Data for Weis Markets is for fiscal year ended December 31, 2022 and for the proxy statement dated March 9, 2023.